ApryseSDK/pdftron-react-native/README.md

 ##### pageChangeOnTap
 bool, optional, default to true
+##### followSystemDarkMode
+bool, optional, Android only, default to true
+If true, UI will appear in dark color when System is dark mode.
+Otherwise it will use viewer setting instead.
 ##### collabEnabled
 bool, optional, if set to true then `currentUser` must be set as well for collaboration mode to work
 ##### currentUser